mietek/halcyon-website/pages/about/index.md

 For an in-depth discussion of Halcyon internals, please see the [Halcyon programmer’s reference](reference/).

-Additional information is available in the [_bashnot_ programmer’s reference](http://bashnot.mietek.io/reference/).
+Additional information is available in the [_bashmenot_ programmer’s reference](http://bashmenot.mietek.io/reference/).

 Support